 SPIES, Otto.
 Bad Kreuznach 5.4.1901 — Bonn 29.10.1981.
 German Semitist (Arabic Scholar) also interested in Hindi.
 Professor in Bonn.
 Studies of Oriental languages (Ph.D.
-1923 under E. Littmann) and law (Dr. juris 1924) at Bonn, then Assistant there under P. Kahle in 1925-32.
-PD 1927 Bonn für Semitistik und Islamkunde.
+1923 under E. Littmann) and law (Dr. juris 1924) at Bonn and Tübingen, then Assistant at Bonn under P. Kahle in 1925-32.
+PD 1927 Bonn for Semitic Philology and Islamic Studies.
 In 1932-36 Professor of Arabic and Islamic Studies at Aligarh Muslim University.
 In 1936 succeeded Brockelmann as Professor at Breslau.
-After the war guest Professor and from 1951 successor of R. Paret as Professor für Semistik und Islamwissenschaft at Bonn.
+After the war Guest Professor and from 1951 successor of R. Paret as Professor für Semitistik und Islamwissenschaft at Bonn.
 Emeritus 1971.

 Publications: An Arab Account of India in the 14th century.
 Being a translation of the Chapters on India from al-Qalqashandīs Ṣubh ul-A‘shā.
 4+78 p.
 Bonner Or.
 Studien 14.
 Stuttgart 1936.

 – With E. Bannerth: Lehrbuch der Hindi-Sprache.
 Lp.
 1945.

 – Orientalische Stoffe in den Kinder- und Hausmärchen der Brüder Grimm.
 47 p.
 Beitr. zur Sprach- u.
 Kulturgesch. des Orients 6.
 Walldorf/Hessen 1952.

 – “Türkisches Sprachgut im Hindūstānī”, Fs.
 Kirfel 1955, 321-343.

 – Much on Turkology and Islamic studies, reviews of books on Islamic India in Der Islam.